This post may include affiliate links; see our disclosure policy.

 Homemade Italian dressing recipe in glass jar with garlic and herbs

-How to make chopped salad
+Ways to serve chopped salad

 Chopped salad

-Vegetarian and gluten-free.
+This chopped salad recipe is vegetarian and gluten-free.
 For vegan, plant-based, and dairy-free, omit the Parmesan cheese.
 (It’s still just as tasty!)

 Save this recipe!